 Contractual commitments: In June 1998, YPF received an advanced payment for a crude oil future delivery commitment for approximately US\$ 315 million.
 The pending amount of this advance for sales of crude oil was classified as "Net advances from crude oil purchasers" on the balance sheet as of December 31, 2007.
-As of June 30, 2008, the obligations corresponding to the mentioned commitment had been completely settled.
+As of September 30, 2008, there are no pending obligations corresponding to the mentioned commitment.